-Designed by Guillaume Verdier, and built in the moulds of LinkedOut, Biotherm's implementation has made it possible to save time whilst limiting the budget, as well as being ‘sparing’ in terms of carbon footprint and LCA (life-cycle assessment), which is now a compulsory element in IMOCA’s class rule in the construction of a new boat.
+Designed by Guillaume Verdier, and built using LinkedOut molds, Biotherm's implementation has not only saved time while limiting the budget, but has also been "economical" in terms of carbon footprint and LCA (Life Cycle Assessment), which is now mandatory in the IMOCA class when building a new boat.

-Paul Meilhat, who is very familiar with the Verdier design having sailed the whole of the 2021 racing season on her with Charlie Dalin (victory in the Rolex Fastnet and second place in the Transat Jacques Vabre behind Thomas Ruyant and Morgan Lagravière on LinkedOut) is not starting from scratch then.
-However, given the very tight timing (Biotherm announced its partnership in March 2022), the winner of the last Route du Rhum in IMOCA was keen to have a solid, simple and versatile boat, a virtual sistership to Apivia which, together with LinkedOut, has won every race over the past two years.
-Starting from the basic version - the plans dating back to the previous 2020-2021 Vendée Globe campaign - the monohull has been updated and geared specifically around Paul with a minimalist approach.
+Paul Meilhat is no stranger to the Verdier plan, having sailed the entire 2021 season with Charlie Dalin (victory in the Rolex Fastnet and second place in the Transat Jacques Vabre behind Thomas Ruyant and Morgan Lagravière on LinkedOut).
+But given the tight schedule (Biotherm announced its partnership in March 2022), the winner of the last Route du Rhum in the IMOCA class wanted a solid, simple and versatile boat, almost a sister ship to Apivia, which with LinkedOut has won every race for the past two years.